AlexandriaDAO/core/src/tests/plan.md

 #### New Apps:
 - Arena style app, full design in channels.md.
 - Collection service for getting all the money from nfts.
+- Perpetua is a good name for one, latin for perpetual/eternal.